AlgyJr/ios_guides/Table-View-Guide.md

 1. Design your cell's layout and populate it with UI elements that configurable.
-This creates a template that can then be configured later on a per row basis with different data.
+This creates a template that can then be configured later on a per-row basis with different data.
 2. Create a subclass of `UITableViewCell` and associate it with the user interface for the cell.
 This includes binding properties in your class to UI elements.
 You will also need to expose a way for users